Performance tips for geoprocessing services

 - The number of vertices does not fit the scale of analysis.
 For example, your features contain details that are appropriate at large scales, but your analysis or presentation is at a small scale.

 If you authored geoprocessing services in 10.0, there were specific performance techniques you used to author services, noted below.
-You no longer need to use these techniques in 10.1.
+You no longer need to use these techniques in 10.1 and later versions.